ABOUT OUR ROYAL SCHOOL

 The policies and procedures for awarding honorary degrees are determined and governed solely by the university's Alumni Relations office, under the oversight of the University President.

-Indigenous peoples' right to education encompasses various groups, including Native Americans, Aboriginal Australians, First Nations in Canada, and other indigenous communities worldwide.
-Here are some key laws, lawsuits, and legislation that protect the educational rights of indigenous peoples more broadly
+Indigenous peoples' right to education encompasses various groups, including Native Americans, First Nations other indigenous communities worldwide.

 International Frameworks